 Problem reported: Error code: 51.
 Cannot communicate with engine to start.
 Repairs included: COMM IC AND Serial Logic IC replaced.

 We believe knowledge is power.
 If you are searching for a repair center for your damaged Ingersoll Rand Controller or other industrial electronics, check first to see if your equipment is still under warranty.
 If it is still under warranty contact the OEM about repairs.
 If it is out of warranty, contact an independent industrial electronic repair center to find out if they are a good fit for your company and your particular repair needs.
 They should offer free evaluations for your damaged equipment and, if needed, a free quote for repairs (no bench fees!).
 They should also provide repair reports if requested and a good warranty of at least one year (more would be better!) that covers both parts AND labor.

-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repairs for all types of industrial electronic equipment and most all manufacturers including Ingersoll Rand repairs, repairs for touchscreens, controller repairs, circuit board repairs, power supplies, VFD AC & DC drive repairs, servo motors, CNC equipment, encoders, monitors, test equipment, light curtains, and much more.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repairs for all types of industrial electronic equipment and most all manufacturers including Ingersoll Rand repairs, repairs for touchscreens, controller repairs, circuit board repairs, power supplies, VFD AC & DC drive repairs, servo motors, CNC equipment, encoders, monitors, test equipment, and much more.
 RUSH SERVICE is available and a comprehensive 2-Year Warranty covers most repairs.
 The super-helpful customer service team is available to answer your questions and help solve your toughest industrial electronic repair problems.
 You can reach them by calling 800-605-6419.
 Or check out ACS’s incredible new easy-to-search Repair Catalog!